symkat/Daemon-Control/README.md

 # METHODS

+## run\_command

+This function will process an action on the Daemon::Control instance.
+Valid arguments are those which a `do_` method exists for, such as __start__, __stop__, __restart__.
+Returns the LSB exit code for the action processed.

 ## run

 This will make your program act as an init file, accepting input from the command line.
-Run will exit with either 1 or 0, following LSB files on exiting.
+Run will exit with 0 for success and uses LSB exit codes.
 As such no code should be used after ->run is called.
 Any code in your file should be before this.
+This is a shortcut for

+    exit Daemon::Control->new(...)->run_command( @ARGV );

 ## do\_start